Quantco/spox/README.md

 ## Getting started

-In Spox, most of the time you'll be working with `Var` objects - variables.
-You either create them yourself as arguments for a model, or received from another source - for example when you're writing a converter in another library.
+In Spox, most of the time you'll be working with `Var` objects - **variables**.
+You either create them yourself as arguments for a model, or receive them from another source, for example when you're writing a converter in another library.

-You may print out the `Var` to learn a bit more about it, for example to see its `Var.type`.
+You may print out the `Var` or check its `Var.type` to learn a bit more about it.

-To perform operations on a `Var`, use an opset module like `spox.opset.ai.onnx.v17` or `spox.opset.ai.onnx.ml.v3` - which correspond to `ai.onnx@3` and `ai.onnx.ml@17`, the standard opsets.
-These are generated for you in Spox to import as required.
+To perform operations on a `Var`, use an _opset_ (operator set) module like `spox.opset.ai.onnx.v17` or `spox.opset.ai.onnx.ml.v3` - which correspond to `ai.onnx@3` and `ai.onnx.ml@17`, the standard opsets.
+These are pre-generated for you and you may import them as required.

-For instance, you could write a function that given two variables returns their [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean):
+For instance, using the default opset you could write a function that given two variables returns their [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean):

 ```python
 from spox import Var